-Therefore, as a relative, you may only enter the hospital if you are the FIXED closest relative of a patient.
-If you arrive as a visitor, and you are not the fixed visitor, you may be turned way.
+- Relatives may only enter the hospital if they are the FIXED closest relative of a patient.
+Visitors to the hospital who are not the fixed visitor may be turned away.

 Wear a face mask and keep your distance